Adinoyi03/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-this is my my current working directory under system is engineering devops course. i believe i will do well on it
+This is a file on my system engineering course on ALX africa 0x00-shell_basics